List of Canadian Hot 100 number-one singles of 2025

+"Ordinary" by Alex Warren (pictured) is the longest-running number-one song of 2025, spending 21 consecutive weeks atop the Canadian Hot 100.

 This is a list of the Canadian Hot 100 number-one singles of 2025.
 The Canadian Hot 100 is a chart that ranks the best-performing singles of Canada.
 Its data, published by Billboard magazine and compiled by Luminate, is based collectively on each single's weekly physical and digital sales, as well as airplay and streaming.